Diseases of the American Shorthair – A beauty with character

 Prevention:

-Because FIP is caused by the coronavirus, which is often spread through close contact, isolating infected cats and practicing good hygiene in multi-cat households is the best prevention.
+Since FIP is caused by the coronavirus, which is often transmitted through close contact, isolating infected cats and maintaining good hygiene in multi-cat households is the best prevention.

-The American Shorthair is a relatively healthy cat breed, but as with any purebred cat, genetic diseases can occur.
-A thorough examination of the health of the parents and regular check-ups at the vet are essential to minimize the risk and ensure the well-being of the cat.
+The American Shorthair This is a relatively healthy cat breed, but as with any purebred cat, genetic diseases can occur.
+A thorough health check of the parents and regular veterinary checkups are essential to minimize the risk and ensure the cat's well-being.

 Diseases of the American Shorthair